101 – University of Waterloo

 With guaranteed residence for first-year students, you can live close to your classes, labs and tutorials, the Student Life Centre, gyms, places to eat and more.

-Each of our first-year residences offers personal and academic support, such as Living-Learning Communities and academic clusters, residence life staff and social activities to help you adjust to living away from home.
+Each of our first-year residences offers personal and academic support, such as Living-Learning Communities, residence life staff and social activities to help you adjust to living away from home.

 If you are applying as a high school or transfer student, we guarantee you a space in residence if you: